Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Discussion

+Another important direction concerns improving learning efficiency by introducing structured developmental progression.
+The current model assumes learning from scratch without prior knowledge, whereas human learners acquire perceptual categories and basic motor repertoires before engaging in more complex compositional tasks.
+Incorporating pre-trained perceptual and motor primitives, together with curriculum learning in which simpler tasks are acquired prior to more complex combinations \cite{tomasello2003constructing,Clark2009}, may substantially accelerate learning and improve generalization.
+More broadly, integrating both staged learning and social interaction will be essential for bridging the gap between the present minimal framework and the richness of human developmental processes.

-Another promising future direction concerns the development of robot--robot communication through the evolution of language.
+Another promising future direction concerns the development of robot-robot communication through the evolution of language.
 Previous research has explored this possibility from different perspectives: Steels introduced the framework of ``language games'' to study the emergence of shared vocabularies among agents \cite{steels1995self}, Miikkulainen and colleagues investigated the evolution of artificial language through evolutionary reinforcement learning \cite{li2006evolving}, and Taniguchi proposed the emergence of symbols using a collective predictive coding approach \cite{taniguchi2019symbol}.
-While these studies have nicely demonstrated the possibility of emergent communication, they still remain limited in that they mainly achieved the emergence of object labeling or naming, whereas the evolution of action-related language, such as verbs, has been much less explored.
+While these studies have demonstrated the possibility of emergent communication in an impressive manner, they still remain limited in that they only considered the emergence of object labeling or naming, whereas the evolution of action-related language, such as verbs, has been much less explored.
 In this context, the current study based on active inference could be extended to address the evolution of dynamic linguistic structures, including verbs.
 Since our model implements active inference within a variational recurrent neural network, it is naturally suited for capturing temporal and dynamic aspects of action and language.
-A future extension of this work toward multi-robot interaction under the framework of ``collective active inference'' may thus provide novel insights into the evolution of embodied language, moving beyond static object labeling toward dynamic and action-oriented communication.
+A future extension of this work toward multi-robot interaction under the framework of ``collective active inference'' or ``federated active inference'' may thus provide novel insights into the evolution of embodied language, moving beyond static object labeling toward dynamic and action-oriented communication.